Arctiblaine/tic-tac-toe/README.md

 # tic-tac-toe
 My version of tic-tac-toe in Python.

 Uses a while-loop and the game is infinite until someone wins.
-Currently needs a way to determine when there are no more available moves.
+Can now figure out when the game has reached a stalemate.